Correcting Sample Selection Bias in PISA Rankings: Introduction

+Solving this selection problem raises two key econometric challenges.
+First, there is no information on excluded individuals, unlike typical labor market settings where surveys observe covariates for both participants and non-participants \citep{Heckman1974,Arellano2017,Chernozhukov2025}.
+Second, most nonparametric approaches to selection correction rely on valid instruments, which are not available in the PISA context.
+Together, these features severely limit identification.
+To address this, I adopt a partial identification approach that does not aim to recover the exact average performance of all students, but instead derives upper and lower bounds using observed outcomes and known coverage rates.

+This paper contributes to the literature on partial identification under sample selection. \citet{Lee2009} derives sharp nonparametric bounds on treatment effects under monotonicity using a trimming approach.
+In contrast, our setting lacks treatment variation and leverages coverage rates reported by PISA rather than focusing on always-observed units. \citet{Honore2020,Honore2024} study selection models without exclusion restrictions under parametric or semiparametric assumptions, whereas our approach is fully nonparametric and relies only on coverage rates and a stochastic dominance assumption. \citet{Fan2018} develop bounds for censored quantile regression using parametric copulas, while we impose no parametric structure. \citet{Fan2009,Fan2012} apply Fr\'{e}chet--Hoeffding bounds to quantile treatment effects; although we use similar tools, we bound quantiles of a latent outcome rather than treatment effects.
+Finally, the paper relates to the literature on non-additive quantile selection models. \citet{Arellano2017} derive related bounds using continuous instruments, whereas our framework does not rely on instruments.

+The upper bound represents a best-case scenario \emph{relative to Assumption~\ref{ass:dominance}}, assuming that excluded students perform just like those who took the test.
+Note that an even more optimistic scenario---where excluded students outperform those tested---is ruled out by this Assumption, which we regard as empirically plausible.
+The lower bound represents a worst-case scenario, assuming that excluded students are systematically less skilled than participants.
+Together, these bounds define a range of plausible values for a country's average performance.
+This approach allows policymakers to see how much uncertainty selection introduces into rankings.

-The remainder of the paper is structured as follows.
-Section 2 gives an overview and presents the importance of standardized tests, in particular PISA.
-Section 3 presents the formal econometric model and the identification results.
-Section 4 applies the method to PISA 2018 data and discusses the empirical findings.
-The conclusion is in section 5.
-Detailed proofs are provided in the appendix.
+Applying this methodology to PISA 2018 demonstrates that correcting for sample selection affects international rankings: countries with low coverage often see downward adjustments, while those with near-complete coverage remain largely unaffected.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:model} presents the econometric model and identification strategy.
+Section~\ref{sec:application} applies the method to PISA 2018 data and discusses the findings.
+Section~\ref{sec:conclusion} concludes.